Yasha Marmer, Socialist Struggle Movement, Israel/Palestine

 The police and the government assumed with typical arrogance that the Palestinians will get used to new restrictions just as they allegedly got used to the house demolitions, land confiscations, the neglect of infrastructure, the unemployment and the poverty that reached 80%.
 The protests showed that the Palestinians are not ready to accept any of the oppression, “judaization” and “Israelisation” that are imposed on them.

-The protest grew from day to day and from week to week and along with it the self-confidence of the protestors.
+The protest grew from day to day and from week to week and along with it the self-confidence of the protesters.
 “People felt that they were succeeding.
 After they were dispersed, they were coming back.
-Not giving up but coming back in bigger numbers”, Abu-Hummus explains, “People who were not praying came to the prayers to stand against the police, after they saw how the police acted.
-People were coming with nothing, the police came with horses and water cannons”.
+Not giving up but coming back in bigger numbers,” Abu-Hummus explains, “People who were not praying came to the prayers to stand against the police, after they saw how the police acted.
+People were coming with nothing, the police came with horses and water cannons.”

 As the protest developed, the disputes and disagreements intensified in the Israeli ruling class regarding how to cope with it.
 The tops of the Shin Bet and Coordinator of Government Activities in the Territories (a unit in the Israeli Ministry of Defence) were concerned about the stability of the rule of the occupation that they in charge of.
 They warned the government of a new Intifada.
 The IDF (Israeli Defence Force) sent an additional five battalions to the West Bank.

-At the start of the protest the police arrested anyone who could lead it in their opinion: local leaders of Fatah and Hamas, people who are associated with the PA and known activists in the Palestinian neighbourhoods.
-Each evening, the protestors were dispersed with water canons and sewage-smelling liquid nicknamed “Skunk”, tear gas, combat dogs and horses, stun grenades, rubber coated bullets and live ammunition.
+At the start of the protest the police arrested anyone who could lead it in their opinion: local leaders of Fatah and Hamas, people who are associated with the PA and known activists in the Palestinian neighborhoods.
+Each evening, the protesters were dispersed with water canons and sewage-smelling liquid nicknamed “Skunk,” tear gas, combat dogs and horses, stun grenades, rubber coated bullets, and live ammunition.

-The repression of the demonstrations reached a murderous peak on Friday 21 July.
+The repression of the demonstrations reached a murderous peak on Friday July 21.
 The call for organizing mass protest prayers at the gates of the ancient city in Jerusalem was answered by a kind of blockade.
-The police and the border police set up checkpoints and blocked roads to prevent worshipers and protestors from entering the ancient city.
-Young Palestinians who were blocked in the neighbourhoods in the area of Jerusalem clashed with the border police forces that were stationed at the entrance of the city.
+The police and the border police set up checkpoints and blocked roads to prevent worshipers and protesters from entering the ancient city.
+Young Palestinians who were blocked in the neighborhoods in the area of Jerusalem clashed with the border police forces that were stationed at the entrance of the city.